frc2204/ramdocs/docs/programming/version-control/git-in-action-multiple.md

     Remote->>Local2: Repository
 ```

+!!! success
+    Now, `Local2` is able to see the changes that `Local1` made.
+This allows us to sync changes between multiple people.

 !!! info
     `git pull` is actually just a combination of `git fetch` and `git merge`. `git fetch` will fetch all the new commits from the remote repository, and `git merge` will merge them into our local repository.